brendon-wong/flask-exercises/Unit 1/04-sql-with-flask/07-sql-alchemy-2/readme.md

 - Handle 404 errors elegantly.
 - Add another column to users for an image_url.
 This way users can have their images show up in the application.
 - Implement a second one-to-many association in your app!

+### Brendon's Notes
+- Although the instructions say to have usernames and emails for users, the tests assume only a first and last name for the user
+- The tests also assume the form input names for creating and editing users are "first_name" and "last_name"